 students after school.
 On Wednesday mornings, ASCEND also offers before

 school care from 7:30 until 9:00am.
-For more information contact ascend@
+For more information, visit our ASCEND page.

 What kind of field trips can families expect?